Your Guide for Things to do in Frisco, Colorado

 204 Main St. | (970) 668-4352

 Bagalis is chef-owned and features a classic Italian menu with several additional internationally inspired dishes, all with locally sourced ingredients.
+It’s right next door to Hotel Frisco, so we frequently hit this spot.
 The rustic atmosphere creates a cozy setting for a delicious dinner…paired with one of the many wines Bagalis offers by the glass or the bottle.
 The seasonal menu does change so make sure to ask the server which dishes are their favorites.
-I discovered the amazingness of the Short Rib Fettuccine when I did that on my last visit.
 If you go, you must try the Truffle French Fries and the Bacon, Burrata, Brussel Sprouts.

 320 East Main Street | (970) 668-0601